CHILD’s Legal Initiatives

 The physicians argued that the law violated their First Amendment free speech rights and was unconstitutionally vague and overbroad.

 While largely focused on physicians’ free speech and due process rights the amicus brief also argued on behalf of a child’s rights to receive information about his health and safety.

-The court granted the plaintiffs’ request for a preliminary injunction on September 14, 2011.
+The court granted the plaintiffs’ request for summary judgment on June 29, 2012.